Mttds/Nodejs-Store-Backend-API/README.md

 ## NPM scripts

 To setup all the required packages run: `npm install` in the project root folder.
 It will install the packages listed in package.json.
+Test suite: `npm run test`
+Start the server with the src directory (dev): `npm run dev` Compile the Typescript src into Javascript in the build directory: `npm run build` Start the server with the compiled build directory: `npm run start`

 ## Required Technologies